 Mobile and tablet optimization: device specific slide background images

 In the Pro version of Smart Slider 3 you can set device specific images for mobile and tablet.
 This lets you optimize your slider for small screen users, as they’re not forced to download a large image.
 If you don’t want to pick a different image for them, you can resize the original image.
-To do so, click on the Generate button of the particular device’s image.
+To do so, go to Slider settings ￫ Optimize tab and enable Convert to WebP then Resize.

 There’s something important to know about the device specific background images.
 They don’t change the size of the slider, only the background image on the device where you picked them.
-In other words, if you pick a 320x500px image for mobile devices, that won’t make your slider 500px high.
+In other words, if you pick a 320x500px image for mobile devices, or resize your images to that size, that won’t make your slider 500px high.
 If you want to make the slider taller, you’ll need to set a custom slider size for mobile.

 Other background types in Smart Slider 3